Federal and Texas Work Study Programs

 The primary purpose of the Federal and Texas Work Study Programs, is to provide part-time employment for students who demonstrate financial need in order to defray/contribute to the cost of higher education.
 Work Study employment allows students the opportunity to earn their aid and is not intended to interfere with a student’s education; a student’s studies will be given first priority.

-Both work study programs provide on-campus and off-campus part-time employment for undergraduates who are enrolled during the Fall, Spring and/or sometimes a part of the Summer semester.
+Both work study programs offer on-campus and off-campus part-time employment for undergraduates who are enrolled during the Fall, Spring and/or sometimes the Summer semester.

 The number of Work Study positions available per year for the college is determined by the Federal and Texas Work Study allocations from the U.S. Department of Education and the Texas Higher Education Coordinating Board respectively, for that aid year.